Oil and Gas Development and Marine Mammals

 Mitigation measures for seismic or other sound-generating activities may include ensuring the area is clear of marine mammals prior to the start of operations, gradually increasing the intensity of the sound source to alert marine mammals that may be in the area so that they can move away, shutting down the sound source if marine mammals approach close enough to be injured, and prohibiting operations at night or during low-visibility conditions.
 To minimize the probability of vessel strikes, vessels may be required to slow down within a certain distance of marine mammals.
 Aircraft operating in an area may be required to fly above a certain altitude to avoid disturbing marine mammals.
 Proposed activities also may be prohibited in sensitive areas at specific times (such as during calving, breeding, feeding, or resting, or during subsistence hunting in Alaska).
 General and site-specific mitigation measures are based, to the extent possible, on observations of animals exposed to various industrial activities and the animal’s hearing abilities and behavioral response.
 Nevertheless, the effectiveness of many mitigation measures has yet to be determined.

 Alternatives to seismic airguns include the use of marine vibroseis (which is typically used on shore), deep-towed acoustics/geophysics systems, low-frequency passive acoustic systems, and controlled source electromagnetic systems.
-Some have the potential to replace seismic airguns for offshore surveys, but all are still in development and most are not yet commercially available.
+Some have the potential to replace seismic airguns for offshore surveys, but all are still in various stages of development or testing and not yet commercially available.
+Modeling to compare the effects on marine mammals from sounds produced by marine vibroseis and seismic air guns predicted that, in general, fewer marine mammals would be affected by marine vibroseis than air gun arrays.

 Monitoring for the presence of marine mammals in areas around and potentially affected by oil and gas activities serves two main functions.
 First, monitoring is necessary to implement mitigation measures, such as a shut-down of the sound source.
 Second, monitoring should document the effects of an activity, including the number of marine mammals taken and the type of taking.
 Such information is useful for evaluating the effectiveness of mitigation measures and refining or developing such measures for future activities.